zsturgess/overwatch/app/Resources/docs/expectations/to_ping.md

 ##Configuration
 ```
-to_ping:
-    timeout: 2
+expectations_toPing_timeout:                    2
-    unsatisfactory: 1
+expectations_toPing_unsatisfactory:             1
 ```
-**timeout** (float) Time, in seconds, to wait for a ping response before timing out and marking as unmet.
+**expectations_toPing_timeout** (float) Time, in seconds, to wait for a ping response before timing out and marking as unmet.
 Defaults to 2.

-**unsatisfactory** (float) Time, in seconds, to wait for a ping response before marking as unsatisfactory.
+**expectations_toPing_unsatisfactory** (float) Time, in seconds, to wait for a ping response before marking as unsatisfactory.
 Defaults to 1.

 ##Notes
 On some systems, the transmission of an ICMP ping packet requires administrative rights.